Finance 101 For Assisted Living Facilities and Adult Daycare Centers

-Starting with a good system helps keep it simple.
+Finance 101 For Assisted Living Facilities is starting with a good system that helps keep it simple.
 If you’ve never done this before, find someone who has for help and set up your system right from the start.
 Take advantage of the many tools available today.
 Online banking and bill pay can speed up the process and bring added levels of security.

 Best practice: Implement an effective but simple accounting and financial management system.

 Mistake #8 – Not Protecting Your Assets